-Chapter 18: How to Export a Movie
+Chapter 19: How to Export a Movie

 Using the Export Movie dialog, you can export your animation as a video file.
 By default, Harmony will export your entire scene in its full resolution.
 If you prefer, you can choose to export only a specific frame range in your scene, or to export in a smaller resolution, which can be useful if you need to save on time or disk space.
+Depending on the format in which you export your movie, you can also customize the video and audio compression settings for quality or for disk space.